Edict of Horemheb: Overview

 Horemheb was the last pharaoh of the Eighteenth Dynasty of ancient Egypt.
 He secured the throne after a brief reign of pharaoh Ay by receiving an Iry-pat designation by the antepenultimate pharaoh of the dynasty, Tutankhamun.
 When Tutankhamun came to the throne, ancient Egypt was under a heretic religion Atenism.
 The country was in a defunct state, and corruption was rife.
 When Horemheb attained the throne, he sought to address this corruption and crime.
 The Edict of Horemheb document is the official legal documentation of this proclamation.

 The Edict explicitly mentions various corrupt practices that Horemheb felt were derided the state of Ancient Egyptian society.
 Examples of forms of this corruption are unlawfully seized property, bribery, embezzlement, the collected tax mismanagement of taxes collected and theft of slaves by tax collectors for their own personal use.
 The main method Horemheb installed for decreasing this corruption and crime was new tough on crime punishments.
 Some of the new punishments Horemheb introduced were beatings, whippings and exile out of Ancient Egypt territory for corrupt soldiers.
 One of the most remarkable new punishments introduced was rhinotomy, the removal of noses, which is mentioned several times in the document.
 In the most severe cases of corruption, a punishment of the death penalty was established.
 Horemheb also addressed the issue of mismotivation amongst government officials by increasing the pay rate for them, including judges and soldiers.
 This would decrease the financial burden of the employees, dissuading them from taking the risk of corrupt practices for extra money.

 The document's verbatim and wording is unique in comparison to other Ancient Egyptian edict writing.
 Horemheb's writing is very blunt, explicit and juridical.
-The text introduction is the only section of it that contains the typical exalted wordiness found that is commonplace in other similar documents.
+The text's introduction is the only section that contains the ceremonious wordiness typical of similar documents.
 It is also notable that his Edict refrains from making any explicit attacks on the rulership performance of previous pharaohs, unlike Tutankhamun's Restoration Stela.

-English Translation
+English translation

 An English translation of the text translated by Egyptologist James Breasted is extracted below.
 The initials L.P.H. stand for "Life, Prosperity, Health".
 The central theme of Horemheb's text is criminological, specifically focused on criminal punishments.
 The tone of text is designed to be intimidating and cautioning to potential criminals, while relieving to victims of such crimes.
 The most prominent punishment, and historically the most significant to Horemheb's legacy as a ruler is rhinotomy, the cutting off of a criminal's nose.
 It is referenced twice throughout the document: